-(Right: This is the area of the Steenbeek - the stream runs close to the line of trees - and is therefore near to where the Newfoundland Battalion fought the engagement of August 16, 1917.
+(Preceding page: This is the area of the Steenbeek - the stream runs close to the line of trees - and is therefore near to where the Newfoundland Battalion fought the engagement of August 16, 1917.
 It is some eight kilometres distant from a village called Passchendaele. - photograph from 2010)

-(Right: The once-village of Passchendaele as seen from the air in 1917, after the battle of that name - from Illustration)
+(Right: The once-village of Passchendaele - south is at the bottom of the photograph - as seen from the air in 1917, after the battle of that name: The community stood where the cross-roads may be perceived. - from Illustration)